codingcyclist/dlt-aws-lambda/README.md

    curl -X POST https://ykvypgnm7g.execute-api.eu-central-1.amazonaws.com/v1/collect -d '{"hello":"world"}'
    ```

-### SQS-Athena Example
+### SQS-Athena and SQS-Snowflake Examples

-This more sophisticated example on how to use DLT with AWS Lambda to load larger volumes of events sent to an API Gateway endpoint into a data lake (AWS Athena).
+These examples are more sophisticated on how to use DLT with AWS Lambda to load larger volumes of events sent to an API Gateway endpoint into a data lake (AWS Athena/Snowflake).
 What makes this example more scalable is that it uses a buffer queue to decouple the API Gateway from the Lambda function and load events in batches.
-It also leverages AWS Athena + AWS Glue to de-couple storage from compute, which is an additional leaver to reduce costs.
+The SQS-Athena example also leverages AWS Athena + AWS Glue to de-couple storage from compute, which is an additional leaver to reduce costs.

-> Given the SQS queue, this example cannot be tested locally.
+> Given the SQS queue, these examples cannot be tested locally.

 1. Install the SAM CLI
    ```bash